The distance between Vini and Tapaga is much closer in real life than it seems in the picture

-Vini is the name of the capsized canoe-shaped island (the same one in my blog header picture).
-Compared to its nearby counterpart and sidekick - Tapaga - Vini is more visible and more popular especially after Lalomanu Beach became a famed tourist attraction.
+Vini is the name of the capsized canoe-shaped island.
+Compared to its nearby counterpart and "sidekick" - Tapaga - Vini is more visible and more popular especially after Lalomanu Beach became a famed tourist attraction.
 In fact, Vini has become a distinctive feature of the beach in photos and promotional material.
 Vini, I think, is to Samoa what Diamond Head is to Hawaii.
 It has risen to the level of a national symbol, at least in the tourism context.
 It has therefore garnered a unique distinction like most remarkable and conspicuous landforms elsewhere.

 Tapaga - better known as Cape Tapaga - on the other hand, is the promontory opposite Vini.
 It is smaller and not as popular though quite significant in advancing Vini’s traditional, cultural and oratorical nuance.
 Tapaga used to be the location of the only hospital in this eastern part of the island (Upolu).
 The hospital has since been moved inland.

 When I was a young boy, my uncle Dr. Hanipale was the primary physician at the hospital.
 His house was at the top of the promontory; so we would always walk out to the farthest point or tip of Tapaga and sit enjoying the spectacular view.
 I was in awe of the enormity of my immediate surroundings.
 If memory serves me correctly, it was my first lesson, impression - visual intellectual and psychological - and reminder of the reality of the diminutive presence of man within the totality of his natural environment, even despite his pervasive and profound influence and impact.